High-Performance-Computing/Project/Solution.md

 ### Communication:

-Performance of GPU applications can be bottlenecked by data transfers between the CPU nodes and GPU.
+- Performance of GPU applications can be bottlenecked by data transfers between the CPU nodes and GPU.
 It limits the peak throughput that can be obtained from these memory spaces
-Solution: Caching & Prefetching in order to accelerate data transfers between CPU & GPU
+- **Solution:** Caching & Prefetching in order to accelerate data transfers between CPU & GPU

 ### Data processing:

-The CPU takes some time to feed the data to the GPU.
+- The CPU takes some time to feed the data to the GPU.
-Solution: Parallelization of the data pipeline using 144 different workers
+- **Solution:** Parallelization of the data pipeline using 144 different workers
-Solution: Vectorization of the pipeline function using Batching After parallelization of the data pipeline, down to 15 mins/epoch Next step to reach 100% GPU occupation: Offline processing of the data using Spark
+- **Solution:** Vectorization of the pipeline function using Batching

+After parallelization of the data pipeline, down to 15 mins/epoch Next step to reach 100% GPU occupation: Offline processing of the data using Spark

 Synchronization: We structured our architecture in order for different nodes to be independent

+##### FAS RC

+We used 20 nodes with 4 GPUs per node on FAS RC.